Ygomes/42cursus-libft/README.md

 My very first C library.

-Summary: The aims to this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.
+Summary: The aim to this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.

 # All the solutions here got OK by Molinette.